Daerdemandt/DockerManager/readme.md

 they can be used for tests, for example.

 ##TODO:
+ * Addind targets depending on targets depending on something fails.
+ Fix it!
  * make dependent dockerfile (linux-python3), buildable manually
  * make it buildable by script
  * Use proper .dockerignore